aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/for_in_compatibility/for_in_compatibility.md

  */
 ```

-However, there is a compatibility problem in IE8:
+However, there is a compatibility problem in IE8 (Apparently, IE8 has treated `toString` as a non-enumerable ):

 ```js
 var obj = { toString: 'hanzichi' };